 The success of your deck build begins with the proper joist spanning and gapping.
 Ignoring the proper installation guidelines for both can ruin the build before you even get started.

 Joists must be spaced on center at either 12”, 16” or 24” depending upon the size of the deck board and whether it will be used for residential or commercial use.
-24" on center can only be used with 2x6 Trex in residential or commercial applications at 100psf or less and some wood decking.
 For heavy items such as hot tubs and planters, consult your local building code office for span requirements which vary from locality to locality.